phildow/swift-snippets/README.md

 ```

 And the insertion point is moved to the title tag's content.
 Press *tab* again and the insertion point is moved to the body tag's content.
 Press *shift-tab* to move the insertion point back to the title tag.

+You may define additional snippets and manage them in any way you like.
+Sublime uses XML, you might use a property list or json and extend the Snippet class to initialize from that kind of data.